kqr/hmenu/README.md

 and then you should have your executable as `dist/build/hmenu/hmenu`!

-Be aware that since `lens` is currently a dependency, building might take some time.
+Be aware that since `lens` is currently a dependency, installing might take some time.
 I should probably think about switching to a more lightweight lens library at some point.